-In Employment Growth Areas, as shown on Schedule B-1: Growth a) Framework, of this Plan, the design of development shall address the policies of Subsection 7.3.2 a) of this Plan, where applicable, and additional considerations such as, but not limited to, the following:

-- (i) allowing for a variety of lot sizes and building sizes to accommodate a wide range of employment uses, subject to the policies of this Plan; - (ii) maximizing the placement of buildings along the frontage of lots facing public streets; - (iii) locating off-street parking away from adjacent sensitive land uses; - (iv) limiting the number and location of vehicular access points to minimize disruption to traffic flows and the impact on pedestrian travel along sidewalks or cyclists' travel along bikeways; - locating loading areas to avoid conflict between pedestrian and vehicular traffic away from adjacent residential areas and adjoining streets; - (vi) incorporating fencing and/or screening of outdoor storage areas; - (vii) providing safe and convenient access to buildings for pedestrians, cyclists and transit users; - (viii) screening and landscaping off-street parking areas, loading areas and site service areas: and - (ix) in Business Corridor lands: - a. providing enhanced architectural quality and design elements for buildings and frontage landscaping, given the prestige nature of the land, to take advantage of the highway exposure; and - b. using architectural elements to integrate exposed industrial systems and equipment, where appropriate.
+- a) In Employment Growth Areas, as shown on Schedule B-1: Growth Framework, of this Plan, development should ensure land use compatibility between the lands designated for employment and adjacent land uses. tThe design of development shall address the policies of Subsection 7.3.2 a) of this Plan, where applicable, and additional considerations such as, but not limited to, the following: - (i) allowing for a variety of lot sizes and building sizes to accommodate a wide range of employment uses, subject to the policies of this Plan; - (ii) maximizing the placement of buildings along the frontage of lots facing public streets; - (iii) locating off-street parking away from adjacent sensitive land uses; - (iv) limiting the number and location of vehicular access points to minimize disruption to traffic flows and the impact on pedestrian travel along sidewalks or cyclists' travel along bikeways; - locating loading areas to avoid conflict between pedestrian and vehicular traffic away from adjacent residential areas and adjoining streets; - (vi) incorporating fencing and/or screening of outdoor storage areas; - (vii) providing safe and convenient access to buildings for pedestrians, cyclists and transit users; - (viii) screening and landscaping off-street parking areas, loading areas and site service areas; and - (ix) in Business Corridor lands: - a. providing enhanced architectural quality and design elements for buildings and frontage landscaping, given the prestige nature of the land, to take advantage of the highway exposure;